sqlballs/MicrosoftFabricPre-Con/fabricoverview/02 - Data Workspace and Data Integration.md

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/point1.png"><b>Activity:Creating your first Warehouse</b></p>

-- Open the following reference in another tab, [Tutorial: Analyze data with a notebook](https://learn.microsoft.com/en-us/fabric/data-warehouse/tutorial-create-warehouse)
+- Open the following reference in another tab, [Tutorial: Creating your first Warehouse](https://learn.microsoft.com/en-us/fabric/data-warehouse/tutorial-create-warehouse)
 - - Follow Step 2

  You can also right-click this link to open it in another tab and review this video that introduces you to these concepts: